 For a different type of farm experience, check out the Harley Farms Goat Dairy.

 We loved the rustic silo they had in the fields, it served to be a great photo backdrop.
-If you’re interested in having an photoshoots of the engagement or wedding variety, they also allow for those.
+If you’re interested in having photo shoots of the engagement or wedding variety, they also allow for those.
 Check out their website for more information.

 Fun Fact: The lavender fields at Pageo Lavender Farm typically bloom in late May through June.